skyebook/apt-s3/README.md

 Simply upload all of your .deb packages and Packages.gz file into the s3 bucket you chose with the file key mapping that matches the file system layout.

 ## Uploading repository to s3

+### Without local mirror
+[deb-s3](https://github.com/krobertson/deb-s3) allows you to create an APT repository without constructing it locally first.
+All you need is a deb file and it will take care of the rest.

+### With local mirror

 Before synchronization, you need a s3cmd tool installed and configured: